 “But Mom, it won’t be the same.”

-The morning I was to visit Mom, I woke up and asked myself, “What if today were the last time I would ever see Mom?
+The morning I was to visit Mom I woke up and asked myself, “What if today were the last time I would ever see Mom?
 How would I want to feel?”
-I wanted to enjoy being with her, without judging her or wanting her to change the way I normally do.
+I wanted to enjoy being with her without judging her or wanting her to change the way I normally do.
 She can be pretty anal about things, and I would typically dread having to bake anything.
-This time, with my heart open, I arrived at Mom’s, ready to enjoy the day with her.
+This time I heart was open.
+I arrived at Mom’s house ready to enjoy the day with her.

 She opened the door with a big hug.
 Everything was laid out.
 All of the ingredients were ready as if we were performing a cooking show.
 The pecans and bananas were pre-measured.
 The salt filled a little bitty dish.
 Everything was neatly arranged on a big tray.

 “Now,” she said, “lay out some wax paper to catch any spills.”
 I saw this in a different way than ever before.
 “Wow,” I thought to myself, “this is really efficient.
 What a production this tradition is; what a labor of love!
 It was like going back stage so I could see what it meant to Mom to bake banana nut bread for each of us every Christmas.